bonovoxly/bitcoin-node/terraform/README.md

 ```

 - Edit the `variables.tf` accordingly.
 Some important ones:
-  - `dns` - internal DNS zone to use
   - `env` - the environment, used for tagging/labeling instances.
   - `cidr` - the first two octets of the AWS VPC cidr.
   - `keypair` - this should be the public SSH key that manages the instances.
 Needs to exist in AWS.
-  - `rds_password` - the admin AWS MySQL RDS password.

 - Run Terraform: